 Brand secret, inspiration and design DNA

-All Edith Hegedüs jewelry is handmade, with a story to tell.
+All Edith Hegedüs jewellery is handmade, with a story to tell.
 The inspiration for them is found in her travels, everyday life, daydreams, and in memories.
-The jewelry becomes reflections of experiences, dreams and thoughts – whether it is a coral from Italy, a work of art or an old Audrey Hepburn film.
+The jewellery becomes reflections of experiences, dreams and thoughts – whether it is a coral from Italy, a work of art or an old Audrey Hepburn film.

-Edith Hegedüs' jewelry is romantic, sometimes melancholic, and contains a story through the elements that become an integral part of the jewelry.
+Edith Hegedüs' jewellery is romantic, sometimes melancholic, and contains a story through the elements that become an integral part of the jewellery.

 Edith Hegedüs & Sustainability

 Upcycling: Many of Edith’s jewellery is one-of-a-kind, as they consist of unique elements, like antique embroideries, pressed miniature flowers or Venetian stained glass, found as small treasures and transformed into delicate jewellery.

 “The composition, the tactility or just the beauty of my finds make it irresistible for me to redefine the purpose of the object and create a new piece of jewellery.”

 Edit Hegedüs is very artistic and visual – everything she touches has a high-end vibe.
 She takes her time and never stresses a process or a design, as quality takes time.
 The pieces from the Edith Hegedüs collection are very exclusive and feminine.
 We love the feminine soft look and feel and her unique ability to discover rare gemstones.
 She has a singular eye for antique materials and rare stones or bits and pieces which she incorporates into her lovely designs.